PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Many facts imply significant wage and productivity gains in industries affected by AI.
 Industries more exposed to AI have 3x higher growth in revenue per employee; wages are rising 2x faster in the most AI-exposed industries; and workers with AI skills command a 56% wage premium<ref>https://www.pwc.com/gx/en/issues/artificial-intelligence/ai-jobs-barometer.html</ref>.

+There is some evidence coming to light that AI can engage in deception, although this generally occurs in a minority of cases<ref>https://time.com/7202784/ai-research-strategic-lying/</ref><ref>https://time.com/7202312/new-tests-reveal-ai-capacity-for-deception/</ref>.

 ## Marxism

 Joseph Heath points to a number of drivers explaining why Marxism declined in academic discourse<ref>https://josephheath.substack.com/p/key-stages-in-the-decline-of-academic</ref>: